programs

 Food Security Initiative

 No child should go hungry.
-Our comprehensive food security programs ensure every child receives nutritious meals during program hours and connects families with additional food resources when needed.
+Our comprehensive food security programs ensure every child receives nutritious meals during summer program hours, snacks during afterschool hours and connects families with additional food resources when needed.

 Two people pose with canned goods on a table.
 Shelves of books, file cabinets, and chairs are in the room.